 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-These lady fingers are crunchy on the outside and spongey inside.
+This lady fingers recipe is crunchy on the outside and spongey inside.
 These delicious, airy, and light sponge fingers are made using 6 simple ingredients you can usually find in your pantry!
 Lady fingers are perfect for your everyday snacks and for making your favorite desserts.

 Making cookies is one of my favorite pass times.
 They are easy to make and delicious to eat.
 I can even add various ingredients available in my pantry.
 And cookies only need a few simple ingredients which makes them easier to prepare for me.
 Just like these tasty lady fingers!
 It has a sponge cake like base, a light and airy interior, and a crispy exterior.